Children with Skin Allergies: Symptoms and Recommendations

 How do skin allergies manifest themselves?

-Two of the most common cutaneous allergic clinical manifestations that occur in the pediatric age group are urticaria, angioedema, and atopic disease.
+Three of the most common cutaneous allergic clinical manifestations that occur in the pediatric age group are urticaria, angioedema, and atopic disease.

 Urticaria is characterized by the presence of bumps and angioedema by the release of histamines and other mediators from mast cells.
 The treatment of urticaria is based on 2 pillars: